Wargames.MY 2024

 Step 1: Analyze the Report Functionality

-file lets users submit a URL for the admin bot to check.
+The report.php file lets users submit a URL for the admin bot to check.
 The admin bot runs PhantomJS version 2.1.1, which is vulnerable to CVE-2019-17221, allowing arbitrary file reads.

-Relevant snippet from report.php
+Relevant snippet from report.php:

 Step 2: Crafting the Exploit

-We exploit PhantomJS by hosting a malicious page that uses an XMLHttpRequest (XHR) to read local files via the file://
+We exploit PhantomJS by hosting a malicious page that uses an XMLHttpRequest (XHR) to read local files via the file:// protocol.
+The payload is designed to extract the contents of /var/www/html/report.php.

 Malicious HTML payload: